halfmoonui/halfmoon/README.md

 - **Bootstrap like classes**—The class names should be instantly familiar to anyone who has used Bootstrap.
 - **Cross-browser compatibility**—Fully supports almost all the browsers under the sun, including really old ones like Internet Explorer 11.

 To learn more, go to [the documentation](https://www.gethalfmoon.com/docs/introduction/).
-This is the main branch of the repo, which contains the latest stable release.
-For the ongoing development, see the [develop branch](https://github.com/halfmoonui/halfmoon/tree/develop).

 ## Quickstart